 The UL cycle 3 quality review schedule and general process characteristics were approved by the Executive Committee on 1 March 2017.
+Inclusion of UL Engage in the quality review schedule was approved by the UL Quality Committee on 9th March 2022.
 Tailored to suit the needs of individual units, detailed process guidelines are prepared by the Quality Support Unit (QSU) as required and in consultation with the units themselves.
-This guidelines document for the quality review of the Faculty of S&E was approved by the PDP on 18 September 2018.
-Minor modifications to strengthen the post-review process were approved by the UL Quality Committee on 28 May 2020.
+This guidelines document for the quality review of UL Engage was approved by the Vice President Global & Community Engagement (Interim) on 8th April 2022 and by the Provost/Deputy President (PDP) on 27th April 2022.